dudzislaw/jazdow.pl/readme.md

 # Theme Factory

 This is a starter theme for wordpress.
-It uses Gulp to build scripts and styles, it uses JADE as a template language, to which you pass php data, or front-matter data if you work on just the front end
+It uses Gulp to build scripts and styles, it uses JADE as a template language, to which you pass php data, or front-matter data if you work on just the front end.
 Uses also:

 - stylus with nib, lost and autoprefixer